Graduate School - Letters of Recommendation<< Back to Grad School Home

 When should I approach letter writers?
 What if I plan to take some time off before I go to graduate school?

 If you plan to take some time off before going to graduate school, don’t wait until you want to apply to graduate school to ask for letters.
-Your professors could be on sabbatical, or you may not be fresh in their minds anymore.
-So, ask professors for a "general" letter of recommendation before you leave Cal and place their letters in a safe place, like the Career Center’s Letter Service.
-When you are ready to apply to graduate school, contact professors again, and ask them to update your letters.
+Your professors could be on sabbatical or you may not be fresh in their minds anymore.
+You can ask professors for a "general" letter of recommendation before you leave Cal and ask that they keep the letter in a safe place or send it to a letter service for safe keeping (see below for more information).
+When you are ready to apply to graduate school, contact the professors again and ask them to update your letters.

 Since your best letters will come from those who know you well, make an effort to get to know your professors and/or supervisors.
 A few ways you can do this are to speak up in class, select courses with small class sizes, take more than one class from a professor, do research for a professor, take on optional projects, and regularly attend office hours.